Mayank-that/Sale_Insights_Dashboard/README.md

 🗄️ SQL – for querying, joining, and analyzing relational data.

 ## 📝 How to View
-Open `Excel Files` in Excel to view the Dataset
+1. Open `Excel Files` in Excel to view the Dataset.
-Open `Sql Files` in postrege sql to view proper queries Open `Power BI Files` in Power BI to view Dashboard Refer to the `Screenshots/` folder for quick previews of the dashboards.
+2. Open `Sql Files` in postrege sql to view proper queries.
+3. Open `Power BI Files` in Power BI to view Dashboard.
+4. Refer to the `Screenshots/` folder for quick previews of the dashboards.

 ## 📂 Files in the Repository